Fast Partial Quantile Regression: Real data analysis: Biscuit data

-The final models are built using the $40$ observations from the training set and $3$ components, and the mean squared error of the prediction of each model is computed on the test set.
-Table \ref{tab:biscuit_final_ms_result} shows the results.
-One can see that best result is obtained by fPQR Li, followed by the PRAMML estimator, and PLS obtains the worst result, presumably due to the presence of outliers in the dataset.
 An additional advantage of fPQR Li is that it can provide estimations for different quantile levels.
-Take for example observation $41$, which is the first one in the test set.
+Take for example the first model and observation $41$, which is the first one in the test set.
 This observation has values flour$=16.44$, sucrose$=47.65$ and water$=12.57$, and the median prediction obtained using fPQR Li for $\tau=0.5$ is flour$=15.68$, sucrose$=48.39$ and water$=12.82$.
 But one can also calculate an estimation of any other quantile of interest, obtaining this way prediction intervals.
 For example, the prediction for the $10\%$ percentile of the response is flour$=15.24$, sucrose$=47.67$ and water$=12.39$ for a small biscuit dough given the associated NIR spectra values, while the $90\%$ percentile for a large biscuit dough has values flour$=17.22$, sucrose$=48.41$ and water$=13.10$.
 The fPQR Li algorithm can thus provide a complete picture of the distribution of the response matrix.